llvm/torch-mlir/README.md

 ## Build

+Two setups are possible to build: in-tree and out-of-tree.
+The in-tree setup is the most straightforward, as it will build LLVM dependencies as well.

+### Building torch-mlir in-tree

 The following command generates configuration files to build the project *in-tree*, that is, using llvm/llvm-project as the main build.
+This will build LLVM as well as torch-mlir and its subprojects.

 ```shell
 cmake -GNinja -Bbuild \